handsontable/handsontable/docs/next/guides/cell-functions/cell-editor.md

 });
 ```

-There is no (easy) way to get to the value of `selectOptions`.
+There is no (easy) way to get to the value of [`selectOptions`(@/api/options.md#selectoptions).
 Even if we could get to this array we could only populate the list with options once, if we do this in the 'init' function.
 What if we have more than one column using `SelectEditor` and each of them has it's own option list?
 It's even possible that two cells in the same column can have different option lists (cascade configuration - remember?)
 It's clear that we have to find a better place for the code that creates items for our list.

-We are left with two places `prepare()` and `open()`.
-The latter one is simpler to implement, but as we previously stated, `open()` should work as fast as possible and creating `<option>` nodes and attaching them to DOM might be time consuming, if `selectOptions` contains long list of options.
-Therefore, `prepare()` seems to be a safer place to do this kind of work.
-The only thing to keep in mind is that we should always invoke `BaseEditor's` original method when overriding `prepare()`. `BaseEditor.prototype.prepare()` sets some important properties, which are used by other editor methods.
+We are left with two places [`prepare()`(@/api/baseeditor.md#prepare) and [`setvalue()`(@/api/baseeditor.md#open).
+The latter one is simpler to implement, but as we previously stated, [`setvalue()`(@/api/baseeditor.md#open) should work as fast as possible and creating `<option>` nodes and attaching them to DOM might be time consuming, if [`selectOptions`(@/api/options.md#selectoptions) contains long list of options.
+Therefore, [`prepare()`(@/api/baseeditor.md#prepare) seems to be a safer place to do this kind of work.
+The only thing to keep in mind is that we should always invoke [`BaseEditor`](@/api/baseeditor.md/)'s original method when overriding [`prepare()`(@/api/baseeditor.md#prepare). `BaseEditor.prototype.prepare()` sets some important properties, which are used by other editor methods.

 ```js
 // Create options in prepare() method